kronosapiens/computing-basics/2-python/2-data-structures.md

 A few things going on here:

 First thing to note: a list is "zero-indexed", meaning that the first element in the list is accessed with `0`, the second element with `1`, etc. Zero-indexing is very common in computer science; it may seem strange at first but will soon become second nature.

+Next, note how you can pass two values separated by a colon to select a subset of the list.
+The first element of the subset will be the element indexed by the first value; the last element of the subset will be the element **before** the element indexed by the last value.

 Next, see what happens when trying to access an element of the list that isn't there -- Python will "throw an exception", in this case an `IndexError`.